-Since all the change-makers attending our training were working in the same organisation for the same cause, we organised the exercises to increase their organisational storytelling skills.
+Since all the change-makers attending the trainings are working in the same organisation for the same cause, we organised the exercises to increase their organisational storytelling skills.
 The ones who know the story of an organisation best, are the ones devoting all their time, energy, intellect, creativity and skills for this organisation.
-Hence, they tell the most valuable stories in their organisation through their personal experience in the past, from ideas and questions concerning the present, and from a personal vision about the future.
+Hence, they tell the most valuable stories through their personal experiences in the past, from ideas and questions concerning the present, and from a personal vision about the future.

 Organisational Storytelling Trainings focuses on directy the impact that the organisation wants to create.
 Training coveres science of storytelling, structural dynamics of stories, storytelling within an organisation and communication, increasing impact through storytelling, visualising and digitalisation.

 The training has two parts.
 The first part consist of theory and verbal exercises.
 The second part is planned for hands-on exercises to practice telling a story visually.
 Our trainees use clays, color pencils and legos to experience communicating their message visually and understand the mindset of visual storytelling.